corbado/example-passkeys-sveltekit/README.md

 This is a sample implementation of the Corbado web component being integrated into a web page built with SvelteKit to showcase passkey authentication.
 You can see the demo live on <https://passkeys.eu> or <https://passkeys.fr>.

+Please see the [full blog post](https://www.corbado.com/blog/sveltekit-passkeys) to understand all the required steps to integrate passkeys into SvelteKit apps.

 ## File structure

 - `src/lib` contains reusable files such as `assets`, `components` or `sections` used in the app